Boyne Burnett Inland Rail Trail

 The Boyne Burnett Inland Rail Trail is a recreational route for walkers, cyclists and horse riders from Taragoola (near Calliope) to Gayndah.
 It uses the closed Gladstone to Monto and Mungar Junction to Monto railway corridors in Queensland, Australia.

 Route

 Only two sections of the Trail have been opened, up to September 2022.
 The Burnett River Bridges section is 170 km south of the Dawes Range Tunnel section.
 Waterways may be impassable after rain, as the bridges are not usable.

 Dawes Range Tunnel section

 The 26.28 km Dawes Range Tunnel section starts at Barrimoon Siding, Kalpowar and finishes at Builyan, Boyne Valley.
 This section contains 6 tunnels between Barrimoon Siding and Golembil Siding.
-Between Barrimoon Siding to Golembil Siding through the Dawes Range there are also spectacular views of mountains and impressive cuttings to see, as well as the tunnels.
+Between Barrimoon Siding to Golembil Siding through the Dawes Range there are also views of mountains and both cuttings and tunnels to see.
 The trail also passes the historic township of Many Peaks with its Local Heritage listed attractions.
 Camping before the start is available in Kalpowar State Forest at Kalpowar camping area (Gladstone) or in Pine Street, Kalpowar.
 Camping is available in Builyan at the finish.